MarkusEhrlinger/Wind-Turbine-Analysis/README.md

 After removing the empty cells and the 99999 cells from the bearing temperature as well, 148.847 rows left.

-I repeated the steps for the other columns, try to automate it.
+I repeated the steps for the other columns.
+Only 10.689 rows left.
+I'm rethinking this.
+Maybe just clean the rows needed.

 ---------------------------------------------------------------------------------------------------------------------------